There are dozens of reasons to vaccinate, both personal and medical to keep you and the community safe from the spread of COVID-19.

 Yes!
 They were developed under the same strict standards as all vaccines and rigourously tested in clinical trials.
 Only vaccines that Health Canada determines to be safe and effective will be approved for use in Canada and Ontario.
 Learn more:

 According to Jessica Summerfield, MD, BSCN, CCFP, in her article “Who Should Get the Vaccine and Who Should Not?”, almost everyone should get the vaccine.

 Those who had a severe allergic reaction to the first dose of the COVID vaccine will not receive the second dose.

 Those who are very sick with COVID-19 on a ventilator will not get the vaccine until their symptoms are cleared and back to usual health.

-The two-dose COVID-19 vaccines approved by Health Canada are effective at preventing severe, symptomatic infection with COVID-19.
+The COVID-19 vaccines approved by Health Canada are effective at preventing severe, symptomatic infection with COVID-19.
 Immunity can take up to 14 days to develop and individuals vaccinated will still need to follow public health measures (WECHU).
 The COVID-19 vaccines have an efficacy of up to 90%.

 Vaccinated people may still contract and spread COVID-19, however all of the COVID-19 vaccines authorized for use in Canada are highly effective at preventing hospitalizations.

 Learn more from the Ontario Ministry of Health Vaccine Information Sheet.